elliotsayes/Reality/docs/AgentGuide.md

 ## Further Info

 Read the [Reality Protocol](Reality.md) docs for more information on how to configure agents in your world.
-See the (Schema Protocol)[Schema.md] for more information on how to configure custom interactions with your agents.
+See the [Schema Protocol](Schema.md) for more information on how to configure custom interactions with your agents.